Optimal Marketing Budget Allocation with Non Linear Solving

 If you are interested how you can solve the same problem for your marketing budget then contact us.
 Our tests show that in average this optimization will increase your revenue by 15%.

-1 thought on “Optimal Marketing Budget Allocation with Non Linear Solving
+One response to “Optimal Marketing Budget Allocation with Non Linear Solving”

 Leave a Reply